 Skip to content

-SuperOptiX provides a comprehensive, multi-layered memory management system that gives agents sophisticated state management and persistence capabilities.
-This system addresses one of the key missing features in AI agent frameworks.
+SuperOptiX provides a universal memory management system that works across all 6 major agent frameworks, giving agents sophisticated state management and persistence capabilities.

 Overview

-The memory system consists of four main components working together:
+The memory system consists of four main components working together, regardless of framework:

 1. Memory Backends